mdda/vim-plugin-python/README.md

   vim.current.buffer[row-1] = new_line
 ```

-And, same way as before, let’s add the respective `VimL` function and command:
+And, just as before, let's add the corresponding `VimL` function and command:

 ```
 function!
 InsertCountry()